TL;DR

 - A separate personal Level Term policy to cover his interest-only mortgage and provide for his family.

-- Value: Using the right structures provides tax efficiency for the business cover and ensures both his business and his family are protected with stable, predictable payouts.
+- Value: Using the right structures provides tax efficiency for the business cover and can help support both his business and his family are protected with stable, predictable payouts.

-At WeCovr, we frequently help clients like Sarah, Tom, Aisha, and David to analyse their unique situations and compare plans from all major UK insurers.
-This ensures they find the right type of policy—or combination of policies—at the most competitive price.
+WeCovr specialists or broker partners frequently help clients like Sarah, Tom, Aisha, and David to analyse their unique situations and compare plans from all major UK insurers.
+This can help support they find the right type of policy—or combination of policies—at the most competitive price.

 What about the Cost?
 A Look at Premiums